djcopley/ShellOracle/README.md

 ### OpenAI

 To use ShellOracle with OpenAI's models, create an [API key](https://platform.openai.com/account/api-keys).
 Edit your `~/.shelloracle/config.toml` to change your provider and enter your API key.

+### Deepseek

+To use ShellOracle with Deepseek's models, create an [API key](https://platform.deepseek.com/api_keys).
+Edit your `~/.shelloracle/config.toml` to change your provider and enter your API key.

 ### LocalAI